learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Flask_App_Deployment_Heroku.md

 **1) Logging into Heroku Through the Terminal:**

-Open your terminal and navigate to your GitHub repository's root directory.
+Open your terminal and navigate to your Git repository's root directory.
 Then, type the following into the terminal and follow the instructions to log into Heroku:

     heroku login